The Floyd Rose-Fernandes Connection

 無印のもの はオーダーできますが、特注となり、納期は4ヶ月~5ヶ月が基本となります。定価の20%アップになります。 | ③ Left-Handed Guitars

 Left-handed models are not produced continuously, so depending on the model, they may sometimes be out of stock.
 If you place a new order, the standard lead time is approximately 3–4 months.
-The price is 20% higher than the base price.
+The price is 20% higher than the list price.

 <Note>: For left-handed models, due to parts constraints, components may vary from standard specifications.
 We appreciate your understanding.

 Items marked with ※ are produced in limited runs and not on a continuous basis, so availability may vary depending on the model.
-In such cases, the standard lead time is approximately 3–4 months, and the price is 20% higher than the regular price.
+In such cases, the standard lead time is approximately 3–4 months, and the price is 20% higher than the list price.

 Items marked with ― are not accepted for ordering.

 Unmarked items are accepted for ordering, but they are considered special orders.
-The standard lead time is 4–5 months, and the price is 20% above the regular price. |
+The standard lead time is 4–5 months, and the price is 20% higher than the list price. |

 1985 | ③サウスポーギターについて